-The safest recommendation is to get rid off all rugs.
-But, I get it.
+The safest recommendation is to get rid of all rugs.
+But I get it.
 In reality, this isn’t always feasible.
-So, if you or the senior you love are not willing to get rid of rugs altogether, there are some safer options.
+So, if you or the senior you love are unwilling to get rid of rugs, there are some safer options.

-If you can’t convince your loved one that a throw rug isn’t in their best interest, at least make sure that you’ve done all that you can to make sure that the rugs that they are using are safe.
+If you can’t convince your loved one that a throw rug isn’t in their best interest, at least make sure that you’ve done all you can to ensure that the rugs they are using are safe.

 Here are a few throw rug options for the elderly that should help to reduce the risk of falling.

 This plain-colored rubber-backed rug is available in various sizes for many options.
 They have about eight colors to choose from, and the rug features a low pile and a rubberized backing that will help to adhere it to the floor.

 Because of the ribbed texture of the carpet, seniors should be able to maintain traction easily – whether barefoot or wearing shoes.

 Plus, these rugs are easy to care for, and all it takes is a good weekly vacuum with your lightweight vacuum cleaner to maintain the rug’s integrity.

 If you need to wash this rug, it’s hand wash or spot clean.
 This rug is not machine washable, unfortunately.

 This is a more medical-grade item that is primarily designed for fall protection.
 Because of this, it is a bit more pricey than the above-mentioned rug.
 However, it’s very cushiony and easy to care for.